 The company was launched on Feb.
 1, 2005, only three days before Foster’s first child was born.
 Still, he kept his eyes on the prize—making Excel viable.
 “I put a lot of extra pressure on myself to make sure we could do it,” he says.
 “We were making a lot of cold calls, just pounding the phones, to try and convince people to work with us.
 That’s not necessarily the best approach to prospecting, but when our budget was limited we relied on it.”

-Although that was a big virtue in building Excel, it turned out to be a deterrent as the company got bigger.
+Although that work ethic was a big virtue in building Excel, it turned out to be a deterrent as the company got bigger.

 It’s a not-uncommon problem, sometimes called “founders’ syndrome.”
 Out of necessity, the original partners have to know and act decisively in every aspect of the business.
 But once they’ve added many new managers, they have to be ready to let go.
 “It’s great to be on top of everything going on in your organization,” Foster says, “but when you reach a certain size you can’t do that anymore.

 “We could have done a better and quicker job of delegating, of trusting the people we had put in charge of certain areas.
-It’s hard to let go of things you’re used to doing all the time, but it was important to identify where our strengths and talents lie, and focus on getting the highest payoff.”
+It’s hard to let go of things you’re used to doing all the time, but it was important to identify where our strengths and talents lie, and focus on getting the highest payoff,” he continued.

 Missteps have been few for Excel, however.
 “We’ve had some failures along the way, but none of them have been colossal,” Foster says.
 “It’s a cliché to say you learn more from failures than anything else—I think you learn more from studying your successes.”